theinvertedform/umt.world/collections/_fiction/polyamory.md

 title: Modern Love
 author: Uriah Marc Todoroff
 date: February 3, 2024--\today
 description: Daniella and Marc are two millennials trying to find love in a post-millennial, Contemporary world.
 She's economizing, and he's holding out for the big payday.
-How will their friendship be affected?
+How does it affect their friendship?
 ---

 # Introduction

-The Crystal Palace was designed by some rough-hewn engineer in hopsack and a newsboy who elbowed his way to the front of the crowd.
-With sweat standing out on his broad forehead, he drew up a blueprint using a compass and square.
-Before the Palace had been relocated to where it could burn to the ground, Eiffel had already began his erection.
-The two structures are icons of modern architecture, with their indefinite volumes and cutting-edge building materials.
-They are unlike the hard outline of the St Lawrence Warehouse, built of brick and standing abandoned above the viaduct.
-The *telos* of our swarthy engineer's aesthetic is a series of electricity towers strung together by thick, buzzing cables.
-These once-great Signs of the Modern Era have been submerged under two centuries of rising sea levels.
-It is not the sea that rises to cover the surface of the world, but an aggressively transparent substance, thick and viscous like a humour.
-A crystalline bile responsible for regulating the mood of all of us hanging suspended in its crystal matrix.
+The Crystal Palace was designed by a rough-hewn engineer in hopsack and a newsboy; a big square of a man who elbowed his way to the front of the crowd and, with sweat standing out on his prematurely-lined forehead, drew up a blueprint using compass and square.
+Before his Palace was relocated to where it could burn to the ground, Eiffel had already began his erection.
+The two are icons of modern architecture, but also of the modern era.
+Their indefinite volumes and cutting-edge building materials established the template for art over the next two centuries.
+The St Lawrence Warehouse is completely unlike the Crystal Palace---in certain ways.
+Built of brick and with very few windows to break up its hard outline, it stands hulking and abandoned above the viaduct.
+And yet, the negation is still defined in relation to the centre.
+The ultimate end of the style established by our swarthy engineer is a series of electricity towers strung together by thick, buzzing cables.
+These once-great Signs of the Modern Era are now drowned by rising sea levels.
+Not just from the melting ice in Antarctica: the world is drowned in an aggressively transparent substance, thick and viscous like a humour.
+A crystalline bile responsible for regulating the mood of all of us hanging suspended in its matrix.

-What would we have if not for the warm rooms of polished concrete, succulents, marble table-tops?
+What would we have if not for the warm rooms of polished concrete, succulents, and marble table-tops?
 The ectoplasm of two centuries of modernity seeps through the pores of concrete blocks and human flesh, saturating plate glass and iron beams.
 It sits in an infra-thin layer on top of our phones; as we dip our fingers in, it crawls up our arm, auto-tuning screams into pleasant melodies.

 Certain members of our species have evolved a secret organ that allows them to breathe through this invisible substance.
 Our most advanced modern subjects have begun to grow gills, to breathe through the ectoplasm; so too have they grown webbed toes and fingers, allowing them to swim along the boulevards---to sit and enjoy the sunshine from a park bench.
 Distance brought on by money, by a screen---by two worlds in imperfect alignment.
 The transparency of the medium allures Spirit with possibility; what would it take to break through?